mozilla/pdf.js/README.md

 create a general-purpose, web standards-based platform for parsing and rendering PDFs.

+This is a build adjusted to the needs of the LMS Stud.IP.

 ## Contributing

 PDF.js is an open source project and always looking for more contributors.
 To